bridge-core/bridge-core.github.io/content/docs/plugin-docs/index.md

 ## General

 bridge. loads plugins per project.
 This means that every workspace can have an unique set of plugins.
 Plugins are a composition of JSON and JavaScript files.
+Publicly available plugins can be found [here](/created-plugins/).

 ## Getting Started